danieldjupvik/movie-manager/README.md

 # Movie Manager

-Created using Strapi API and themoviedb
+Movie manager website created using Strapi API and themoviedb

 ## Link to website